live-clones/recalbox/TESTING.md

 Pour les pending features, elles ne seront activées que si les beta testeurs les valident selon les critères de qualité de Recalbox.

 ## [NEXT]
+- [ ] Check that the mednafen psx hw and glide64mk2 cores appear as the default core on x64 (#2018)
 - [ ] Check the favorite icons of outrun and gong (in the ports system) (#2010)
 - [ ] Test libretro core Gong on all boards (#1986)
 - [ ] Check recalbox.log contains script and type information (#1920)